Ten Years Gone: Live performances

-Live versions of this song were performed on Led Zeppelin's 1977 concert tour of the United States.
+Live versions of this song were performed on Led Zeppelin's 1977 concert tour of the United States and at the first Knebworth show in 1979.
 John Paul Jones originally played the melody on an acoustic guitar before introducing a custom triple-necked instrument created by Andy Manson, that included six-string and twelve-string guitars, a mandolin, and bass pedals.

 Page also performed this song on his tour with the Black Crowes in 1999.
 In an interview he later gave to National Public Radio, Page commented on this collaboration with the Black Crowes:

 We did "Ten Years Gone" and all of a sudden I heard all of the guitar parts that I had never heard apart from on record.
 We could never do all those guitar parts with just the one guitar with Led Zeppelin.
 It was fantastic.

 One version is included on Live at the Greek (2000).
 It peaked at number 33 on Billboard's Mainstream Rock chart.